A Rule-Based Epidemiological Modelling Framework: Introduction

 for all types $i=1,\ldots,s$ and all reactions $R_j$ for $j=1,\ldots,r$.
 The constants $\mu_{ij}^\alpha,\nu_{ij}^\alpha\in \mathbb{Q}$ specify the frequency of individuals that are necessary for each rule to be realised.
 They are therefore the frequency analogues of stoichiometric coefficients.
 Finally we can now write every possible event or rule (or reaction) $R_j$ in the more general form

 for $j=1,...,r$, where the sums have to be understood again as formal sums.
 The coefficients $\gamma_{ij} \in \mathbb{N}$ are the stoichiometric coefficients of types $T_i$, $1 \le i \le s$, of the source side, and $\delta_{ij}\in \mathbb{N}$ are the stoichiometric coefficients of types $T_i$ of the target side of rule $R_j$ with rate constant $k_j$.
 These stoichiometric coefficients describe changes of object numbers, independent of the sub-type of an object of any type.
 Note that if all types have just a single state or configuration, then the scheme is equivalent to a traditional reaction scheme (\ref{eq:sec:model:subsec:reaction:reactionscheme}) by construction.
 The generalised scheme (\ref{eq:reactionscheme:generalised}) is useful, for example, we can use it to establish a varying number of discrete age classes in a single rule.
+For multi-category models, not considered here. a more complex notazion based on tensors, is needed.
+Of course sub-types can also be used to introduce multi-compartment, i.e. geographical meta-population models, but a too naive interpretation can lead to modelling inconsistencies.